Incubators or business sponsors often compare managing a business to driving a car or stirring a boat.

 It happens to also be quite relevant in showing the importance of efficient financial monitoring or the potential risks of lack of thereof.
 In a jest, it’s about knowing where you are going and measuring the impact of your actions on the overall growth of your company.

 It’s true for business owners but probably even more important on a department level.
 For the longest time, business managers thought that it was the job of the accounting team and that the usual yearly consolidation was more than enough.
-Yes but what if something as critical as going over budget or loosing business on a given product reference happens in the mid time?
+Yes but what if something as critical as going over budget or losing business on a given product reference happens in mid-time?
 Even monthly reporting is sometimes too late.
-Does that mean that even finance could beneficiate from going real time?
+Does that mean that even finance could beneficiate from going real-time?

 The following questions will help you define your own financial Key Performance Indicators: